 By 1972, martial artist/actor/screenwriter and director Bruce Lee had already become a Renaissance figure.
-The former child star in Hong Kong now three successful starring roles under his belt in Hong Kong after being marginalized in Hollywood, “The Big Boss” and “Fist of Fury” under Golden Harvest studio director Lo Wei ,before striking out on his own with his screenwriting and directorial debut, “The Way of the Dragon” as well as having established his own form of free-form martial art, Jeet-Kun Do, (Way of the Intercepting Fist)
+The former child star in China now had three successful starring roles under his belt in Hong Kong after being marginalized in Hollywood, “The Big Boss” and “Fist of Fury” under Golden Harvest studio director Lo Wei ,before striking out on his own with his screenwriting and directorial debut, “The Way of the Dragon” as well as having established his own form of free-form martial art, Jeet-Kun Do, (Way of the Intercepting Fist)

 It was also that same year that Lee decided to make his next film project a more personal one, combining his thoughts on philosophy, fighting styles, and a demonstration of his own martial art.
 The idea, which had originated as a story he’d been developing since the late 1960’s in a philosophical script entitled “The Silent Flute” along with screenwriter Sterling Siliphant, and actor/pupil James Coburn which was eventually butchered and produced as “Circle of Iron” in 1978, starring David Carradine and Christopher Lee.